-Introduction to Resistor: Beginner’s Guide
+Introduction to Resistors: A Beginner’s Guide to Basics and Functions

 Introduction